b-zee/blog/src/posts/2025-09-16-getting-the-osteitis-pubis-diagnosis.md

 <small>December and January</small>

-# Trying to rest and improve
+# Trying to Rest and Improve

 After about two weeks of rest I played another padel match, the first hour was okay, but I couldn't sustain the running and had to slow down.
 That's when I realised I was in serious trouble.
 This was about one month after first noticing the injury.